CumulusNetworks/docs/content/cumulus-linux/Layer-3/Border-Gateway-Protocol-BGP.md

 {{%/notice%}}

 ## Configure eBGP Multihop

-The eBGP Multihop option lets you use BGP to exchange routes with an external peer that is more than one hop away.
+The eBGP multihop option lets you use BGP to exchange routes with an external peer that is more than one hop away.

 1. To establish a connection between two eBGP peers that are not